 - Continue monitoring your critical files for negative changes during scheduled patch updates, instead of turning off file integrity monitoring software during update periods.

 7. Insider Threats

-In a recent TechRepublic poll, 76% of pros noted that "insider threats" are their biggest network security concern.
+According to Verizon, 82% of data breaches involved the human element.
 In most cases, insider risks originate from poor knowledge or carelessness which can lead to human error or ignored policies and procedures.

 More rarely, insiders with malicious intent can wreak havoc due to first-hand knowledge of system vulnerabilities and technical workarounds.
 Examples of organizational factors that may put you at risk of realized insider threats can include:

 - Minimal training,

 - Excessive user access, and